LAStools/LAStools/bin/proj_README.md

 Additionally, ensure that the PROJ data files, including the `proj.db`, are installed for full functionality.
+The default linux installation places the `proj.db` into `/usr/share/proj`.

 ### file and Data Locations